 The strips will overlap a little and you can cut any excess off as you go along.
 What makes these pumpkins so beautiful is that most of the pattern is intact and not patchworked together.

 Once all the side strips adhere to the pumpkin and it is dry, turn it over.

 Cut and rip the tissue into a shape that will fit 1/2 of the bottom of the pumpkin and adhere using the same process above.
 Finish the final piece of tissue the same way.

 I first cut a piece of tissue a little larger than I needed and then tore the edges to fit.

-Notice how beautiful the top of the pumpkin looks!
+Notice how beautiful the top of the blue and white pumpkin looks!
 The chinoiserie design is totally intact!
 This diy is so easy-peasy!

 In in a fall arrangement, they steal the show!